Skip to main content

 Your body is a complex network of communication, with hormones and peptides acting as precise messengers that deliver instructions to cells and organs.
 The pituitary gland, a small structure at the base of the brain, serves as a central command center for this network.

-One of its key roles is the production and release of human (hGH), a substance vital for cellular repair, metabolism, and maintaining healthy body composition.
+One of its key roles is the production and release of human growth hormone (hGH), a substance vital for cellular repair, metabolism, and maintaining healthy body composition.
 As we age, the signal from the brain to the pituitary can become less frequent and less robust, leading to a decline in growth hormone secretion.
 This diminished signal contributes directly to the accumulation of VAT.

 Understanding Visceral Adipose Tissue